nidhigupta3/Power-BI-AdventureWorksReport/README.md

 This project serves as a showcase of advanced Power BI techniques and offers a deep dive into the business analytics of a retail bike shop.

 ## **Data Visualizations for Adventure Works Analysis**

 My Power BI report utilized four key dashboards to unlock insights from the data:
+The dashboard had four pages, one for the executive team, one that had the geographical data, one that analyzed the products and finally a page for the customers.

 **Executive Dashboard:**

 ![image alt](https://github.com/nidhigupta3/Power-BI-AdventureWorksReport/blob/293490584cdb85be23a8ae9b0fe2d31d367936d6/Screenshots/Executive%20Dashboard.png)

 **Maps**
+The Maps page shows the geographical distribution of the company’s orders.

 ![image alt](https://github.com/nidhigupta3/Power-BI-AdventureWorksReport/blob/293490584cdb85be23a8ae9b0fe2d31d367936d6/Screenshots/Map.png)

 **Product Detail**
+The products page shows details for the All-Purpose bike stand.
+For that product, we can see the monthly KPI vs their targets, and that all KPIs had not been fully accomplished against their targets.
+We can also see graphs for the total profit and returns, which automatically adjust with the time-period on the x-axis.

 ![image alt](https://github.com/nidhigupta3/Power-BI-AdventureWorksReport/blob/293490584cdb85be23a8ae9b0fe2d31d367936d6/Screenshots/Product%20Details.png)